 Next, move to the first break, and let your electronics be your guide.
 Often, especially in clear bodies of water, fall transition fish will move below the edge of the first pronounced drop-off from shore during the day, still feeding occasionally, while waiting to push to nearby shallows for a night-time feeding session.
 These fish may require a bit more attention and subtlety, and large, live minnows are a great presentation for them.
 Free-swim a big chub behind ample weight on a larger than average rigging hook, and wait for the thump-thump of the minnow to be interrupted by a “smash.”
 Pay the fish ample line and give it some time to get the bait in his mouth before setting the hook, and you’ll be surprised how well fall walleyes are into big minnows.
 With some patience, many minnows lost, and some practice, you’ll also be wondering how even eater-sized walleyes can eat these extremely large minnows.

-If live-bait isn’t your game, it’s a great time to try Puppet Minnows on these intermediate-depth fish.
+If live bait isn’t your game, it’s a great time to try to look at your fishing tackle and tie on a Northland Tackle Puppet Minnows on these intermediate-depth fish.
 You’ve got the combination of concentrated, aggressive fish, along with a bit of distance between you and the fish, such that Puppet Minnows really have the space to dive, dart, swing, and work their magic.
-I know more than a few anglers that fish this bite from 60 degree water temps all the way until lake ice-up.
+I know more than a few anglers that fish this bite from 60-degree water temps all the way until lake ice-up.